nwferreri/excel-budget-project/README.md

 # Excel Personal Budget Project
 This project showcases how the power of Excel can be leveraged for a personal budget.
-Using tables, visualizations, formulae (like SUMIF and VLOOKUP), sliders, dropdowns, and pivot tables with slicers, a user can get high level or detailed overviews of their finances.
+Using tables, visualizations, formulae (like SUMIF and VLOOKUP), sliders, dropdowns, VBA macros, and pivot tables with slicers, a user can get high level or detailed overviews of their finances.

 Below is a description of what each sheet in the workbook contains.